wailywang/infovis-redesign-project/README.md

 ## Tools Used

 - Python (Pandas, Matplotlib, Seaborn, Plotly)
--GitHub for version control and reproducibility
+- GitHub for version control and reproducibility

 ## Visual Encodings